 YOUR SECOND 1O MINUTES: STRENGTH

 Now that you have addressed your foundation, it’s time to build some strength!
 Most workout programs skip right to this phase.
 And that works for many, for a while.
 However, the more active we are, the more prone we are to injury if we do not have a solid foundation.

 This is part two of making your foundation great.

-The “wear and tear” that was created by the exercise are now repaired with additional muscle fibers so that you are up for the challenge next time you squat.
+The “wear and tear” that was created by the exercise is now repaired with additional muscle fibers so that you are up for the challenge next time you squat.
 Pretty cool.

 |DAYS PER WEEK||STRENGTH TRAINING EXAMPLES|

 |3||3 Full Body Days OR 1 Upper Body, 1 Lower Body, 1 Full Body|

 |4||2 Upper Body Days, 2 Lower Body Days|

 |5||2 Upper Body Days, 2 Lower Body Days, 1 Core|